jayshozie/ceng240/notes4newbies/W01-intro.md

 #### Instructions

 Instructions are how the user interacts with the CPU.
-Here is an example:
+They are the fundamental commands that software (programs) uses to interact with the CPU.
+Here is an
-(This is not how we actually, well, there are some people who has to code like this, but that's not what we're going to do.)
+example: (This is not how we actually, well, there are some people who has to code like this, but that's not what we're going to do.)

 ##### Machine Code (Binary)
 100000111100001100001010